 Joining your local theater will provide you with invaluable experience as you start your acting career.
 Most local theaters will hire small local actors to participate in plays, musicals, and other live performances.
-This opportunity allows actors to build their confidence while practicing the basics in front of a live audience.
-Not only will actors master the techniques they were taught in their classes, they will also build relationships with fellow actors and become familiar with other aspects of production, including costume design, lighting, and script creation.
+This opportunity allows professionals to build their confidence while practicing the basics in front of a live audience.
+Not only will they master the techniques taught in their classes, but they will also build relationships with fellow actors and become familiar with other aspects of production, including costume design, lighting, and script creation.

 Building a professional network is essential for an actor’s success.
-Meeting and working with other actors may lead you to finding mentors or an agent along the way.
+Meeting and working with other actors may lead you to find mentors or an agent along the way.